jcarenza67/Pizza-Parlor/README.md

   Code: const pizza = new Pizza(["Anchovies"]);
   Expected Output: 2.00

+  Test: "It will add $100 if user does not select a size"
+  Code: const pizzaSize = new Pizza([""]);
+  Expected Output: 100

   Describe: Pizza.prototype.validateName()

   Test: "It should return 'invalid name' if the user enters a name smaller than 4 characters"